 As I was saying, if one were to listen to a native speaker… or better yet, a native speaking English teacher were to listen to Him or Her self, then He or She would hear (whether that person admits it or not) three different sounds.

-Luckily for those of you learning English, I have much more faith in your ability to comprehend things which are not difficult but may be complex.
-I also have faith in human brain power to assimilate new ideas.
+Luckily for those of you learning English — I have much more faith in your ability to comprehend things which are not difficult but may be complex.
+I also have faith in the power of the human brain to assimilate new ideas.

-And most of all, I have respect for those of you who value TRUTH over convenience, and I firmly believe that honoring that respect is the most important thing in my self-assumed duties as a teacher.
+And most of all — I have respect for those of you who value TRUTH over convenience.
+I also firmly believe that honoring that respect is the most important thing in my self-assumed duties as a teacher.

 Each of the explanations above are NOT in any way, “rules”.
 In fact, if there are any teachers out there reading this, I’m sure that this post will “ruffle some feathers” and they would end up dis-agreeing with me… not my concern.
 The explanation and symbols above are representations of the way the sound naturally flows in each situation.